 One of the primary drivers is the sheer profitability of microtransactions and loot boxes.
 Let’s go back again.
 Games like “FIFA Ultimate Team” have demonstrated that players are willing to spend vast amounts of money on in-game items, mainly when those items give status or competitive advantages.
 This has not gone unnoticed by industry executives, constantly pressured to maximize shareholder value and quarterly profits.
 The result is a business model that prioritizes recurrent user spending over one-time sales.

 Another reason is the increasing cost of game development.
-According to the CMA’s report, a modern AAA game with recently approved development budget and a launch window of 2024–2025 typically costs $200 million or more.
+According to the CMA’s report, a modern AAA game with a recently approved development budget and a launch window of 2024–2025 typically costs $200 million or more.
 As games become more complex and the expectations for high-quality graphics and content rise, so does the cost of producing them.
 This has led developers to seek additional revenue streams to recoup their investments and fund future projects.
 Microtransactions offer a solution by providing a steady income long after the initial game purchase.

 The transition to digital distribution has also played a role.
 With games being sold through online platforms rather than physical stores, publishers have more control over pricing and sales strategies.
 This has led to the normalization of in-game stores and the gradual acceptance of ongoing spending as part of the gaming experience.